 Tip 2: E-learning courses can be extensive – if the content is right!

-Consider before creating an online course:
+Before creating an online course, consider:

-Which media support my contents correctly?
+Which media properly support my content?

 Then decide based on these questions whether a short online accompaniment or a detailed e-learning course is better suited for your planned measure!